Top Hotels in Edinburgh You’ll Want to Book Immediately

 Prestonfield House

-For those seeking opulence, Prestonfield House offers a lavish retreat just outside the city center.
-With candlelit dining rooms and lush gardens, it’s a step into a more extravagant era.
+With candlelit dining rooms and lush gardens, it’s a step into a more extravagant era and some respite from the bustling city.
 Book your stay here!

 Check out my full blog post of this magical hotel.